Updated: Jun 30

 You will also likely be asked to sign forms that explain your right to privacy such as HIPAA Consent and Disclosure.

-The massage therapist will ask you questions to better design a session that meets your needs and goals within the time allotted.
+The therapist will ask you questions to better design a session that meets your needs and goals within the time allotted.

 Let the therapist know what areas of your body you would like worked on, if there are any areas to avoid, and if you have any techniques that you would like to use or avoid.
 If you are concerned about undressing, discuss it with the therapist, who should be able to offer you some options.
 Don't be afraid to discuss any apprehensions or concerns.
 All information you give is confidential.